MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 :::info
 The following instructions are for setting up SimpleWebAuthn for 2FA support.
-Guides for "Passwordless" and "Usernameless" support can be found under the **Advanced Guides** section.
+Guides for "Passwordless" and "Usernameless" support are coming soon.
 :::

 ## Attestation